codefresh-io/cap-docs.codefresh.io/_docs/reporting/dora-metrics.md

   The average number of days from the first commit for a pull request until the deployment date for the same pull request.
 The X-axis charts the time based on the granularity, and the Y-axis charts the time in minutes until the deployment.
 The number shown on the top right is the average number of days for a commit to reach production.

 **Time to Restore Service**
-  The average number of hours taken for the status to return to Healthy after changing to Degraded or Unhealthy after deployment.
+  The average number of hours taken for the status to return to Healthy after changing to Degraded or Unhealthy.
 The X-axis charts the time based on the granularity, and the Y-axis charts the time in hours.
 The number shown on the top right is the average number of hours between the previous deployment and rollback for the same application.

 ## What to read next
 [Codefresh architecture]({{site.baseurl}}/docs/getting-started/architecture/)